Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: The auction market model

-\begin{definition}[Auction market] The space $(\Omega,\mathcal F,\mathbb P^0)$ is called an auction market where: \begin{itemize} \item $N^a,N^b$ modeled the arriving of buy and sell orders in the auction with intensity $\lambda_0$ under the market probability $\mathbb P^0$, \item $\sigma W$ is the randomness resulting from the efficient price of the traded asset in the auction, for some constant $\sigma>0$, \item $N^p,N^q$ denotes the respective order flow sent by Market Maker $p$ and Market Maker $q$ in the auctions, at a rate $\lambda_0$ under $\mathbb P^0$ while $\sigma W^p,\sigma W^q$ represent their respective limit order bidding prices in the auction. \end{itemize} \end{definition}
+\begin{definition}[Auction market] The space $(\Omega,\mathcal{F},\mathbb{P}^0)$ is called an auction market where: \begin{itemize} \item $N^a$ and $N^b$ model the arrivals of buy and sell orders from non-strategic investors, arriving at a rate $\lambda_0$ under the reference measure $\mathbb{P}^0$; \item $\sigma W$ is the random process driving the efficient price of the traded asset, for some volatility constant $\sigma>0$; \item $N^p$ and $N^q$ denote the respective order flows submitted by market maker $p$ and market maker $q$, arriving at a rate $\lambda_0$ under $\mathbb{P}^0$, while $\sigma W^p$ and $\sigma W^q$ represent the idiosyncratic noise in their respective bidding prices. \end{itemize} \end{definition}

+In order to construct the controlled market probability where intensities and drifts are actively chosen by the participants, we rely on the following technical result, adapted from \cite[Theorems 5.3 and 5.4]{bjork2021point}.
+The proof is postponed to Appendix \ref{app:girsanov}